 Identification of B. glabrata ionotropic receptors (IRs) and ionotropic glutamate receptors (iGluRs)

 Aplysia IR sequences were used to mine the B. glabrata genome, leading to the identification of 40 IR-like sequences.
 Subsequent filtering removed false positives and a primary cut-off (E-value=1.0E-40) was selected.
 These BLAST-based annotations underwent manual inspection of gene structure.
 In total, 26 IR-like sequences were inspected manually for homology to the target query and the corresponding gene models were edited where necessary (File S1).
-Of the 26 IR-like sequences, 19 contain typical motifs for iGluRs while the remaining 7 were designated as IRs (Table 1).
+Of the 26 IR-like sequences, 19 contained typical motifs for iGluRs while the remaining 7 were designated as IRs (Table 1).
 Twenty-five sequences did span at least two of the three characteristic transmembrane domains, ranging in size from 229 to 1092 amino acids.
 Unigene reference, length, and the number of predicted transmembrane domains for the final sequence dataset are shown in Table 1.

 Table 1.
 Candidate IRs and iGluRs identified from the B. glabrata genome.